Active Substance: belimumab

-What benefit has Benlysta shown during the studies?
+What benefit of Benlysta have been shown in studies?

 Benlysta given by infusion was shown to be more effective than placebo (a dummy treatment) in reducing disease activity when used as an add-on treatment for SLE in two main studies involving 1,693 adult patients with active SLE.
 In the first study, disease activity decreased in 43% of patients treated with Benlysta, compared with 34% of patients who were given placebo.
 In the second study, disease activity decreased in 58% of patients treated with Benlysta, compared with 44% of patients who were given placebo.

 What are the risks associated with Benlysta?

-The most common side effects with Benlysta (seen in more than 1 patient in 10) are bacterial infections, such as bronchitis (inflammation of the airways in the lungs) and cystitis (inflammation in the bladder), diarrhoea and nausea (feeling sick).
+The most common side effects with Benlysta (which may affect more than 1 patient in 10) are bacterial infections, such as bronchitis (infection in the lungs) and infection of the urinary tract (structures that produce or carry urine), diarrhoea and nausea (feeling sick).
 For the full list of all side effects and restrictions with Benlysta, see the package leaflet.

 Why is Benlysta approved?

-The CHMP considered that Benlysta, used as an add-on treatment, reduced disease activity in SLE without serious risk to the patient.
+The European Medicines Agency considered that Benlysta, used as an add-on treatment, reduced disease activity in SLE.
 The medicine may cause infusion and hypersensitivity reactions as well as infections, but is generally well tolerated.
-The CHMP also noted the lack of effective alternative treatments for patients who have already tried standard treatments.
-The Committee decided that Benlysta’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The Agency also noted the lack of effective alternative treatments for patients who have already tried standard treatments.
+The Agency decided that Benlysta’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Benlysta